 Dr Tom West

 If you experience a life-threatening illness or injury, your nutritional needs will change.
 Your critical care dietitian will make sure you get the right amount of nutrition, at the right time and in the right way, to support your recovery.
 They can also advise you on eating and drinking well after you leave intensive care.

-Amelia Jukes, Lead Dietician
+Amelia Jukes, Clinical Lead for Nutrition Support

 Amy De Beaux